table of contents

 - GitLab GraphQL documentation ⟨https://docs.gitlab.com/api/graphql/⟩

-If the current directory is a Git directory, uses the GitLab authenticated host in the current directory.
-Otherwise, gitlab.com will be used.
+If the current directory is a Git directory, this command uses the GitLab authenticated host in the current directory.
+Otherwise, gitlab.com is used.
 To override the GitLab hostname, use --hostname.

-These placeholder values, when used in the endpoint argument, are replaced with values from the repository of the current directory:
+When used in the endpoint argument, these placeholder values are replaced with values from the repository of the current directory:

 - :branch